hanrea/UserGuideForMAC/window/animation_frame_panel/en.md

 - Add Frame

-	1. From the above picture, we can see that when you launch a context menu to add a keyframe, CocoStudio adds a small gray ellipse flag to indicate the keyframe.
+	1. From the above picture, we can see that when you launch a context menu to add a keyframe, Cocos Studio adds a small gray ellipse flag to indicate the keyframe.
 	2. You can also add a keyframe by clicking the top left button.

 - Delete Frame

-As shown in the above picture, when you delete a keyframe from the context menu, CocoStudio deletes the small gray ellipse flag.
+As shown in the above picture, when you delete a keyframe from the context menu, Cocos Studio deletes the small gray ellipse flag.

 - Adjust Frame